 The breathtaking scenery and unique terrain attract photographers, hikers, and travelers looking to commune with nature.

 PRO TIP: Grand Portage is available for day use only with no options for overnight camping.
 There are 12 miles of dirt trails with difficulties ranging from easy to expert.

 The trails to Pigeon River High Falls are paved and ADA compliant, but they aren’t accessible by wheelchair during the winter months.
 Because of the state park’s small size, it does not have a campground.

 See Related: Best Cabins in Minnesota

 Travelers who have visited Glacial Lakes come home with some of the most memorable experiences.
 When standing on top of the scenic glacial hills and beholding the expansive open prairie, it’s hard not to feel completely taken over by the dramatic scenery.

-This sprawling park is located just five miles south of Starbuck, right smack at the crossroads between the central hardwood forests to the east and the original prairie land to the west.
+This sprawling park is five miles south of Starbuck, at the crossroads between the central hardwood forest to the east and the original prairie land to the west.

-During spring through fall, thousands of wildflowers and prairie grasses blanket the entire landscape.
+During spring through fall, thousands of wildflowers and prairie grasses blanket the landscape.
 Countless species of woodland and prairie birds consider Glacial Lakes their home.

 If you’re looking to spend the night, 40 campsites in the park sit comfortably under the shade of towering oak trees.

-Swim in the crystal clear waters of the beach located nearby, hike in any of its nature trails, explore the area by boat ramp, rowboat, or canoe, or go horseback riding and cross-country skiing.
+Swim in the crystal clear waters of the beach located nearby, hike in any of its nature trails, explore the area by the boat ramp, rowboat, or canoe, or go horseback riding and cross-country skiing.